F3RULLO14/sat-algo-nbr-detection/README.md

 # NBR Detection

-This project is to determine COGs **Normalized Burn Ratio** values and further compare differences over time.
+This project's goal is to determine **Normalized Burn Ratio** values for COGs and further compare differences over time.

-For more information, please refer to this [explanation](https://un-spider.org/advisory-support/recommended-practices/recommended-practice-burn-severity/in-detail/normalized-burn-ratio) on un-spider.
+For more information regarding the burn ratio, please refer to this [explanation](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-burn-severity-mapping) provided by the United Nations.

 ## Prerequisite